 US Consul General in Karachi, Ms. Grace W. Shelton has said that Karachi Chamber has a long history of relationships with United States hence, KCCI has to play a role in strengthening trade relations between the two countries.
+“I want to see economic ties between United States and Pakistan grow deeper and stronger”, she added while exchanging views at a meeting during her visit to Karachi Chamber of Commerce and Industry (KCCI) on Tuesday.

 Chairman Businessmen Group & Former President KCCI Siraj Kassam Teli, Vice Chairmen BMG Tahir Khaliq and Zubair Motiwala, President KCCI Shamim Ahmed Firpo, Senior Vice President KCCI Asif Nisar, Vice President KCCI Muhammad Younus Soomro, Former Presidents KCCI Mian Abrar Ahmed, MNA Qaiser Ahmed Sheikh and KCCI Managing Committee members were also present at the meeting.